JonasToth/HighIntegrityTooling/README.md

 ### 7.1 Specifiers
 #### 7.1.1 Declare each identifier on a separate line in a separate declaration
+- there is one already, i did not find it atm

 #### 7.1.2 Use const whenever possible
+- very valuable to have a checker that will do const correctness with automatic fixing

 #### 7.1.3 Do not place type specifiers before non-type specifiers in a declaration

 #### 7.1.4 Place CV-qualifiers on the right hand side of the type they apply to
+- clang-format area i think

 #### 7.1.5 Do not inline large functions
+- hm, is this something for readability-function-size

 #### 7.1.6 Use class types or typedefs to abstract scalar quantities and standard integer types
+- use of uint8 and so on

 #### 7.1.7 Use a trailing return type in preference to type disambiguation using typename
+- minor check,not so relevant

 #### 7.1.8 Use auto id = expr when declaring a variable to have the same type as its initializer function call
+- modernize-use-auto

 #### 7.1.9 Do not explicitly specify the return type of a lambda
 #### 7.1.10 Use static_assert for assertions involving compile time constants
+- misc-static-assert

 ### 7.2 Enumeration declarations

 #### 7.2.1 Use an explicit enumeration base and ensure that it is large enough to store all enumerators
+- does the compiler already warn for this?

 #### 7.2.2 Initialize none, the first only or all enumerators in an enumeration
+- minor check?

 ### 7.3 Namespaces
 ### 7.4 Linkage specifications